jiangzhe/xngin/README.md

-# XNGIN (pronounced "X Engine")
+# XNGIN

 ![build](https://github.com/jiangzhe/xngin/actions/workflows/build.yml/badge.svg)
 ![codecov](https://codecov.io/gh/jiangzhe/xngin/branch/main/graph/badge.svg?token=T3RMZE2998)

-This is a personal project to build a SQL engine from scratch.
+Xngin(pronounced "X Engine") is a personal project to build a SQL engine from scratch.

 The project name is inspired by [Nginx](https://en.wikipedia.org/wiki/Nginx), which is a very popular web server with high performance and ease to use.